ucsc/site-giving/source/ways-to-give/index.md

     button_text: Learn More
     button_link: https://crowdfund.ucsc.edu/
   - heading: Chancellor's Associates
-    copy: "Join our leadership donor society with your gift of $1,000 or more to the <a href="/areas-to-support/ucsc-fund/">UC Santa Cruz Fund</a>."
+    copy: 'Join our leadership donor society with your gift of $1,000 or more to the <a href="/areas-to-support/ucsc-fund/">UC Santa Cruz Fund</a>.'
     image: chancellors-associates.jpg
     image_alt: image alt text
     button_text: Learn More